Computational multiscale methods for nondivergence-form elliptic partial differential equations: Introduction

 The case of arbitrarily rough coefficients beyond periodicity and scale separation has not yet been addressed.
 For divergence-form PDEs, several numerical homogenization methods have been developed in the last decade, which are based on the construction of operator-adapted basis functions and are applicable without such structural assumptions.
 We highlight the LOD \cite{MaP14,HeP13,KPY18,Mai20}, the Generalized Finite Element Method \cite{BaL11,EGH13,Ma22}, Rough Polyharmonic Splines and Gamblets \cite{OZB14,Owh17} as well as the recently proposed Super-Localized Orthogonal Decomposition \cite{HP21pre,FHP21,BFP22}.

 The aim of this paper is to transfer such modern numerical homogenization methods to the case of nondivergence-form problems, and to provide a proof of concept that this framework also applies to this class of equations.
-Our construction of a practical finite element method for \cref{intro1}--\cref{intro2} in the presence of multiscale data follows the abstract LOD framework for numerical homogenization methods for divergence-form problems presented in \cite{AHP21}.
+The only existing link between numerical homogenization and nondivergence-form problems is the metric-based upscaling proposed in \cite{OZ07} which exploits nondivergence-form problems for a problem-dependent change of metric as part of the numerical homogenization of divergence-form problems.
+Our construction of a practical finite element method for the nondivergence-form problem \cref{intro1}--\cref{intro2} in the presence of multiscale data follows the abstract LOD framework for numerical homogenization methods for divergence-form problems presented in \cite{AHP21}.
 It is based on the problem \cref{intro3} as starting point, $a$-orthogonal decompositions of the solution space $V$ and the test space $V$ into a fine-scale space -- defined as the intersection of the kernels of suitably chosen quantities of interest $q_1,\dots,q_N\in V^{\ast}$ -- and some coarse scale space, and a localization argument.
 In our exemplary approach, the choice of quantities of interests is inspired by the degrees of freedom of the nonconforming Morley finite element.

 The remainder of this work is organized as follows.
 In \cref{sec:Problem Setting and Well-Posedness}, we present the problem setting as well as the theoretical foundation including the well-posedness of \cref{intro1}--\cref{intro2} based on a Cordes condition.
 In \Cref{sec:Numerical homogenization scheme}, we introduce the numerical homogenization scheme for the approximation of the solution to \cref{intro1}--\cref{intro2} based on LOD theory.
 The proposed numerical homogenization scheme is rigorously analyzed and error bounds are proved.
-The numerical implementation is based on a mixed formulation that we briefly review in \cref{sec:Fine Scale discretization by mixed FEM.}.
-Finally, in \cref{sec:Numerical Experiments}, we illustrate the theoretical findings by several numerical experiments.
+The numerical implementation is based on a $H^2$-conforming Birkhoff--Mansfield element and is introduced in \cref{sec:Fine-scale discretization by conforming Birkhoff--Mansfield elements}.
+In \cref{sec:Numerical Experiments}, we illustrate the theoretical findings by several numerical experiments and finally, in \cref{sec:Alternative discretization using a mixed non-symmetric FEM}, we discuss an alternative discretization based on mixed finite element theory.

-\section{Problem Setting and Well-Posedness}
+\section{Problem setting and well-posedness}